Table of Contents[Hide][Show]

-- Prevents Hair Loss and Even Boost Hair Growth
+- 5. Prevents Hair Loss and Even Boosts Hair Growth

-What Is Guava and How Can It Improve Mental Health
+What Is Guava and How Can It Improve Your Health

 If pineapple is the king of the fruits, guava should be the queen.

 A ripe guava is juicy, sweet, and fragrant and can be eaten as it is.
-You can also add it to salads, squeeze it for its juice, or make guava jelly.
+You can also add it to salads, squeeze it for its juice, or make guava jams or jelly.

 Aside from its delicious taste, guava also offers amazing health benefits!

-According to Dr. Mercola, when compared to the same amount of pineapple, guava has three times more protein, four times more fiber, and almost five times more vitamin C. (1) It also has more potassium than bananas and five times more vitamin A than oranges!
-(1)
+According to data, when compared to the same amount of pineapple, guava has three times more protein, four times more fiber, and almost five times more vitamin C. It also has more potassium than bananas and five times more vitamin A than oranges!

 When they’re ripe, they’re soft and sweet, yet they actually lower your blood glucose levels!
+They can also help with weight loss while still making it seem like you’re having a sugary snack.
 The guava fruit may be small and insignificant-looking, but it packs quite a punch.

-Moreover, it’s filled with vitamins, antioxidants, and dietary fiber.
+Moreover, it’s filled with vitamins, antioxidants, and dietary fiber content.
 Those bring amazing health benefits to the body!

-Let’s look at all the properties locked inside this little fruit (popular in Mexico, Central and South America, and even in tropical countries), and help you take your health to the next level.
+Let’s look at all the properties locked inside this super fruit (popular in Mexico, South and Central America, and even in tropical countries), and help you take your health to the next level.

 The Health Benefits of Eating Guava